Plant-Based Options And Beyond Meat, Healthy Or Not?

 Plant-Based Options Bleed

 This is the freakiest concept I’ve come across in the food industry.
 However, it’s a real thing.
-Impossible Burger’s ‘bleed’ like real meat because they use heme.
+Impossible Burgers ‘bleed’ like real meat because they use heme.
 This is a protein found in red meat that Impossible Foods grows from yeast.
 Is this natural?

 Well, certain analysts are concerned that the Impossible Burger might, due to the heme, have the same negative health effects, like the elevated risk of cancer and heart attacks which are often associated with red meat.
 But there again we cannot be certain.
 There was a study spoken about by Business Insider last year found that there are no signs heme is the reason red meat has those effects.
-We just need to be mindful about what we’re eating and never overeat just because we think it’s super healthy.
+We just need to be mindful of what we’re eating and never overeat just because we think it’s super healthy.

 Plant-based options and meat alternatives are generally quite safe for us to eat.
 However, I would not recommend indulging in these products as they are still seen as fast food options and highly processed.
-To be truly healthy you need to eat a whole foods diet.
+To be truly healthy you need to eat a whole food diet.
 However, these plant-based options are at least just as healthy as the products that they’re replacing.

 At the end of the day, a burger that is just as healthy as a fresh salad still doesn’t exist and food science still has miles to go.
 This is besides the point though, especially if you’re just looking for a decent meal replacement.
 The real point of comparison is a meat burger, not a bowl of broccoli.
 If you look at it from this perspective, then I think it’s safe to say that plant-based options and meatless products are pretty safe to eat.